 I stood in line at Paia Bay Coffee & Bar, patiently waiting to order my avocado toast and matcha latte listening in on the conversation between two guys behind me: “I’m proud of myself for skipping happy hour last night and going to yoga instead, I really needed to open my root chakra”.
-That entire micro experience is exactly why Paia Maui should be on your Hawaii bucket list.
+That entire micro experience is exactly why Paia Maui should be on your Hawaii bucket list, along with these hikes in Oahu.
 Paia is a small hippie beach town well known for being the last place to fuel up before the road to Hana, but there are plenty of things to do in Paia itself.

 Paia offers two main streets with amazing restaurants and boutique shops.
 Off of Hana Highway are stunning beaches.
 There are no high rise resorts, there isn’t any jockeying for lounge chairs on the beach, but you can still get awesome acai bowls and matcha.
 The people of Paia are an interesting mix as well.
 Some people are locals, some are tourists like me, and others look like they planned to backpack here for a few days and just never left.